The Origin of The Bible

 3. Wood - Wooden tables used during the time as well.
 Isaiah 30:8 (750B.C.)

 4. Leather - Specially treated animal skins were marked upon using knives.
-II Timothy 4:13 probably refers to O.T. portions written on arrival skins (parchments).
+II Timothy 4:13 probably refers to Old Testament portions written on arrival skins (parchments).

-6. Papyrus Codex - Codex manuscript was used in the 1st & 2nd century.
+6. Papyrus Codex - Codex manuscript was used in the 1st& 2ndcentury.
 These were merely single papyrus sheets put together in book form, rather than rolled.
-Early N.T. writings were mainly in the Codex form.
+Early New Testament writings were mainly in the Codex form.

 7. Vellum Codex - This development was important because most N.T. manuscripts from the 4th to 14th century were written on this type of material.
 In the late 1st century a king named Eumenes II of Perganum (Asia Minor) wanted to build a world-class library.
 The king of Egypt, for some reason, tried to prevent this by cutting off his papyrus supply.
 This forced the king to develop newer forms of writing materials (Necessity the mother of invention).
 He did this by improving the process of treating animal skins (which had been used for hundreds of years already).
 He dried and processed (by rubbing with smooth stones) calves (Vellum/Veal) or antelope skins.
 The main value of this new process (aside from beauty - some were dyed purple and written on with gold ink) was that they lasted much longer.
 Papyrus tended to dry and deteriorate quickly.
 Two of the most valuable copies of N.T. manuscripts that still exist today were written on Vellum (Veal) Codex (Book).

-9. Printing Press - Moveable type and the printing press invented in 1448 by Guttenberg and the first book printed on the first press was, of course, the Bible.
+9. Printing Press - Moveable type and the printing press invented in 1448 by Gutenberg and the first book printed on the first press was, of course, the Bible.

 10. Communication Age - Printing remained the main communication technique for centuries but with time electronic communication has become predominate.
-Telegraph, telephone, radio, T.V., Internet, Voice Recog.
+Telegraph, telephone, radio, TV, Internet, Voice Recognition.

 In our study of writing and ancient writing materials we need to realize that when it comes to the Bible God did not always communicate with man through the written word.
 In other words, God's communication with man pre-dates writing.